Eckertal/personal-website/docs/dark_cv.md

     - navigation
 ---

-“I have not failed.
-I've just found 10,000 ways that won't work.” - Thomas A. Edison

-My failures and rejections!
+I think rejections are an important indicator of whether you have put yourself "out there".
+After all, can't be rejected if you are not trying.
+So, here are my failures and rejections!

 ### 2025